stpatriarch/onekey/README.md

 * Passwords provide **288.4 bits of entropy**.
 * Brute-forcing them is **mathematically infeasible** (billions of years for hundreds of supercomputers).
 * No need to store or remember the password.
+* New secure key generation if you dont have it (for new users)։